ekermawi/ekermawi.github.io/README.md

 1. Look at this URL: [https://journal.dumyah.com/coding-test/products](https://journal.dumyah.com/coding-test/products)
     * It is a JSON API that presents a bunch of baby products.
 3. Create a very simple site that consumes this API as a server-side call and displays products in an appealing manner.
 A few requirements:
-    * The call should be client-side and not done as an redirects
-    * Filters, pagination, sorting, and changing page limit should be done on the client-side (AJAX) without page refresh or redirects.
     * Brands filter is an autocomplete filter.
 Use [https://journal.dumyah.com/coding-test/brands](https://journal.dumyah.com/coding-test/brands) endpoint.
     * The call should be server-side and not done as an AJAX call
     * The call should be dynamic (on each request) and not from a saved/cached file